ioos/Cloud-Sandbox/README.md

 The IOOS Cloud Sandbox is a collaborative platform for running regional coastal models in the cloud.
 It provides repeatable configurations, model code and required libraries, input data, and analysis of model outputs.
 The Sandbox supports not only the development of services and models, but also Cloud HPC to run and validate the models.
 The sandbox is intended for use across industries and is inclusive to anyone who wants to develop, enhance, and run coastal models.

-### Deployment options

-- **Self deployed/hosted**: Deploy using your own cloud account and funding
-- **IOOS hosted**: NOAA AWS Government Cloud – Lynker contract
-- **RPS hosted**: Isolated/secure VPC

-### Common use cases
+### Use cases
 - Inter-organization collaboration
 - University graduate courses
 - Hindcasts/Reanalysis
 - Research to Operations (R2O)
+- On-demand HPC capacity
-- Quasi-operational fail-over (natural disasters, data-center problems)
+- Quasi-operational HPC fail-over (natural disasters, data-center problems)
 - AI/ML training

+### Deployment options

+- **Self deployed/hosted**: Deploy using your own cloud account and funding
+- **IOOS hosted**: NOAA AWS Government Cloud – Lynker contract
+- **RPS hosted**: Isolated/secure VPC

 ### The Cloud Sandbox has been used to run: